 The site is within 2.5 miles of A74(M) Jct.20.
 The site should be accessed from the B722, subject to appropriate road improvements having been made.
 Given the previous use on the site Contaminated Land Assessments will need to be undertaken and submitted with the planning application.
 Details of phasing of development and a comprehensive landscaping scheme will also need to be submitted alongside any planning application.
 A Flood Risk Assessment including assessment of culverted watercourses will need to be submitted and agreed by SEPA and the Council as part of any planning application in order to identify the developable area.
 Biodiversity interests on the site will require to be assessed.
+This may include Habitats Regulations Appraisal due to the proximity of the site to the Solway Firth and Upper Solway Flats and Marshes Special Protection Areas (SPA).
+Species surveys will also be required, followed by Species Management Plans if protected species are found.
 Given the former use of the site as a second world war air base appropriate archaeology mitigation measures will be required.